LeonSong1995/gsMap/docs/source/mouse_example.md

 `````

-### 2.5 cauchy_combination (optional)
+### 5. cauchy_combination (optional)

-**Objective**: Use the Cauchy Combination Test to aggregate P values of individual spots within specific spatial regions (cell types) to evaluate the association of these regions (cell types) with complex traits.
+**Objective**: Use the Cauchy Combination Test to aggregate P values of individual spots within specific spatial regions to evaluate the association of these regions with the trait.

 **Execution**: